tivrfoa/tivrfoa.github.io/_posts/2025-11-22-should-you-use-Rust-unwrap.md

 It wouldn't be better if Rust didn't have `unwrap`, because **panicking is sometimes the correct response**.
 However, it *is* better if you use a linter (like Clippy) to forbid `unwrap` in your production codebase, forcing you to use `expect` or proper error propagation.

-# How the Cloudflare bug could be avoided?
+# How could the Cloudflare bug have been avoided?

 [![Cloudflare Rust unwrap](/assets/images/rust-unwrap/cloudflare-unwrap-bug.png)](/assets/images/rust-unwrap/cloudflare-unwrap-bug.png)